rnd-team-dev/plotoptix/README.rst

 **Data visualisation in Python based on NVIDIA OptiX ray tracing framework.**

 **Working on the transition to OptiX 7.
 This is quite a breaking change, the low-level code undergoes comlete rewrite.
-Please, be patient, things take a bit more time but next release is expected soon!**
+Please, be patient, things take a bit more time but the next release is expected soon!**

 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers